facebook/docusaurus/admin/publish.md

 Stay on your local branch `<your_username>/<version_to_release>`

-As we have a monorepo structure, we use `lerna publish` to publish the new version of packages to npm in one shot.
+As we have a monorepo structure, we use `lerna publish --exact` to publish the new version of packages to npm in one shot.

+`--exact` is important to ensure we keep using fixed versions (without the ^ prefix added by Lerna).

 First, be sure to run the command below to verify that you have access to all the necessary repositories.